m-mounesi/NoteBook-console-file-handling/README.md

 ---

 ## ✨ Features
-- Write notes line by line until typing `exit`
+- Write notes line by line until typing `save` in next line
 - Save notes to a text file
 - Read notes from the file
 - Handles file I/O exceptions gracefully